KhronosGroup/glTF-Asset-Generator/Source/LogTemplates/Node.md

-These models contain the basic attributes of the node level object.
+These models are intended to test the basic attributes of the node object.

 The following table shows the properties that are set for a given model.